 At the start of the year, Hua performed at Hunan TV’s 2019 New Year’s Eve Gala and launched an official Weibo account for his new personal workshop.
 Hua parted ways with his old manager, Wang Guihong, and hired Qiao Kexuan as his new manager.
 On January 11, Hua won Best Musician of the Year at 2018 Weibo Night.
 On January 13, Hua collaborated with renowned choreographer and director Shen Wei on a postmodern performance titled “Folding” at 2019 Yin-Trend Music Night.
 Hua joined Season 4 of Zhejiang TV’s celebrity game show Trump Card (王牌对王牌) starting from January 25.
 The season finale was aired on April 19.
 All twelve episodes of Season Four topped the ratings chart, making it the most successful season in the history of the show.
 On April 24, Hua performed “Mayfly” at the 2019 China Space Day Gala aired on Hunan TV.
 To promote the event, Hua also filmed a short video in the Chinese Mars Mission Center in Jinchang, Gansu.

-The 2019 Mars Concert will be held on November 2 at Shenzhen Bao’an Stadium.
-On July 20, tickets for 2019 Mars Concert sold out in three seconds.
+The 2019 Mars Concerts will be held on November 2 and 3 at Shenzhen Bao’an Stadium.
+On July 20, tickets for the November 2 Concert sold out in three seconds.
 An extra date was added due to high demand.
 Starting from June 15, Hua reprised his role as a coach on singing competition program The Coming One Season Three (All-Girl Version, 明日之子 水晶时代).
 On July 23, luxury beauty products brand Helena Rubinstein announced Hua Chenyu as one of its brand ambassadors.
 On August 20, Hua was ranked 33rd on Forbes China’s 2019 Celebrity 100 List.
 On August 31, Hua Chenyu’s November 3 Mars Concert sold out in 5 seconds.